 When you receive dozens of spam messages a day, your address is probably already circulating on spammers' networks.

-Perhaps your address has been leaked into a data breach or posted publicly.
+Perhaps your address was leaked in a data breach or posted publicly.

 There's no turning back, and anti-spam filters won't work miracles, or they'll do so at the cost of expensive, time-consuming procedures, or numerous false positives (legitimate e-mails going to spam).